multiversx/mx-docs/docs/validators/staking-v4.md

 Since `XOR1` > `XOR2`, `pubKey1` will be selected, while `pubKey4` remains in the auction list.

+## Introducing Node Limitations for Enhanced Decentralization

+In tandem with the upcoming staking v4 feature, we are implementing a crucial change aimed at fostering decentralization, increasing the Nakamoto coefficient, and reinforcing the principles of a decentralized network.

+### Dynamic Node Limitation

+To achieve our decentralization goals, a cap on the number of nodes an owner can have will be introduced.
+This limitation is dynamic, recalculated at each epoch, ensuring adaptability to the evolving network conditions.

+### Impact and Considerations

+This restriction primarily affects scenarios where users wish to stake new nodes.
+If an individual already possesses more nodes than the specified threshold, their existing nodes will not be affected.
+However, they won't be able to stake additional nodes beyond the limit; only unstaking will be allowed.

+### Decentralization in Action

+This initiative encourages staking providers to critically evaluate their node count.
+For larger providers, having an excessive number of nodes may lead to a decrease in overall APR.
+Achieving enough top-up to select numerous nodes from the auction could become challenging.

+### Proactive Measures

+Staking providers are encouraged to strategize accordingly.
+For instance, they might choose to unstake some nodes themselves or explore collaboration with other small providers.
+Merging resources can enhance their chances of being selected in the auction, especially for those with limited top-up.

+No immediate action is required from users; however, thoughtful consideration of their node portfolio and strategic decisions will play a pivotal role in navigating this shift toward a more decentralized network.

 # **FAQ**

 ## How much topUp should I have as a validator?